Filaments of crime: Informing policing via thresholded ridge estimation: Results

-We compute this experiment for distances in the interval $[0.1, 1]$ in miles, in steps of 0.01 miles, and repeat each experiment for each distance for a total of 10 times, to recover confidence intervals.
+We compute this experiment for distances in the interval $[0.1, 1]$ in miles, in steps of 0.01 miles, and repeat each experiment for each distance for a total of 10 times to recover confidence intervals.
 Each of these 10 runs per distance step is based on a random subsample of reports from the year 2018, with a different random seed each time, to validate the efficacy of a comparatively small subsample of 5,000 data points.
-In addition, we measure the number of iterations required each time to test the suitability of the convergence criterion introduced in Sec.~\ref{sec:modifications}.
+In addition, we measure the number of iterations required each time to test the suitability of the convergence criterion introduced in Section~\ref{sec:modifications}.
+We also measure the same distance envelope coverage for the top 5\% of crime report densities as shown in Fig.~\ref{fig:part_combined}, and with the same ridges as depicted there, for which we identify five clusters via the mean shift algorithm and use 5\%-thresholded crime report coordinates.
+Using random within-cluster connections with interpolation, we create random routes per identified hot spot to compare the predictive coverage of our approach to random patrols within hot spots, as well as with the use of solely the hot spot center as a point of reference.

-Fig.~\ref{fig:future_experiment} shows the results of this experiment.
-The black line in the primary plot depicts the share of Part I crime reports in the City of Chicago from 2019 data on the vertical axis, depending on the size of the distance envelope around ridges on the horizontal axis.
-The shaded area around the curve indicates 95\% confidence intervals for 10 runs per distance, demonstrating the low variation in coverages for comparatively small subsamples that enable fast runtimes.
-We expect a concave curve path to reflect a diminished increase in coverage with higher distances, as ridges should closely follow higher-density areas.
-The curve path in the figure clearly shows this behavior, with ridge envelopes covering 94\% of incidents at 0.1 miles, quickly rising to 97.5\% and 98.5\% at 0.2 and 0.3 miles, respectively, and reaching 99\% coverage at about 0.6 miles.
-In the subplot in the lower right corner of Fig.~\ref{fig:future_experiment}, we show a box-and-whiskers plot, with the upper and lower boundaries of the boxing indicating values within 1.5 times the interquartile range, the horizontal line intersecting the box denoting the median,and the off-standing `whiskers' indicating the minimum and maximum values \citep{McGill1978}.
-The number of iterations remains stable for different subsamples, demonstrating consistent convergence for subsampled sets in line with the narrow confidence shown in the primary plot.
+Fig.~\ref{fig:future_experiment} shows the results of these experiments.
+The black line in the left-hand plot depicts the share of Part I crime reports in the City of Chicago from 2019 data on the vertical axis, depending on the size of the distance envelope around ridges on the horizontal axis.
+The shaded area around the curve indicates 95\% confidence intervals for 10 runs per distance, demonstrating the low variation in coverage for comparatively small subsamples that enable fast runtimes.
+We expect a highly concave curve path to reflect a diminished increase in coverage with higher distances, as ridges should closely follow higher-density areas due to the way they are computed.
+The curve path in the figure clearly shows this behavior, with ridge envelopes covering 94\% of incidents at 0.1 miles for the whole city, quickly rising to 97.5\% and 98.5\% at 0.2 and 0.3 miles, respectively, and reaching 99\% coverage at about 0.6 miles.